 Transurethral laser surgery.
 Surgical procedures that employ side-firing laser fibers and Nd: YAG lasers to vaporize obstructing prostate tissue are also used to treat BPH.
 A laser fiber is passed into the urethra near the prostate using a cystoscope and then several bursts of energy lasting 30 to 60 seconds are delivered through the laser fiber.
 The laser energy destroys prostate tissue and causes shrinkage.
 As with TURP, laser surgery requires anesthesia and a hospital stay.
 One advantage of laser surgery over TURP is that laser surgery causes less blood loss and allows for a quicker recovery.
 But laser surgery may not be effective on larger prostates and the long-term effectiveness of laser surgery is unclear.
 There are two variations of laser surgery for BPH: Photoselective Vaporization of the Prostate (PVP) uses a high-energy laser to destroy prostate tissue and seal the treated area, and Interstitial Laser Coagulation involves placing the tip of the fiberoptic probe directly into the prostate tissue to destroy it.

 Laser enucleation.
 Holmium laser enucleation of the prostate (HoLEP) or thulium laser enucleation of the prostate (ThuLEP) is a minimally invasive technique that can be offered to patients with larger prostate glands.
+The main benefits of this procedure is that it can be used for virtually any size prostate including very large (>100 gm) glands.

 Although these approaches are often successful, some adverse effects may occur.
 The cutting of prostatic tissue may result in significant bleeding and the absorption of irrigation fluid into veins that are cut open may result in a life-threatening syndrome of fluid overload and dilutional hyponatremia known as “TUR syndrome”.
 In addition, electrical energy may damage important surrounding structures.
 Damage to the internal urethral sphincter may cause retrograde ejaculation and possible incontinence, whereas damage to the nerves responsible for erection (which run along the outer rim of the prostate) may result in impotence.